Orthotics

 How to access our services:

-Children- A request for assistance from the Paediatric Orthotics Service can be made via the child's school, Healthcare Professional, Doctor, Health Visitor, Nurse, or by parents/carers contacting the service directly and completing a request for assistance form.
+Children - a request for assistance form to the Paediatric Orthotics Service can be made via the child's school, Healthcare Professional, Doctor, Health Visitor, Nurse, or by parents/carers contacting the service directly and completing a request for assistance form.

 Where do we provide clinics?